8 minutes read

 • The processor must allow the controller to conduct an audit and will provide whatever information necessary to prove compliance.

-GDPR fines await those who don’t comply
+GDPR fines await those who don’t comply?

 Since the GDPR came into force, data protection authorities have shown a willingness to impose sanctions.
 Don’t forget small businesses.
 GDPR fines can reach up to €20 million, or 4% of the company’s global revenue.